Abhinav-ark/ARM_TM4C123GH6PM_Weather_Monitoring/README.md

   <img src='./Assets/target_options.png' width='500px'/>
 </div>

 - Download the code into the Microcontroller's Flash Memory (F8) and press the Reset button on the Microcontroller to run the code.

+### Interacting with the Hardware Using Bluetooth
+- Install the [`Serial Bluetooth Terminal`](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_IN) App from Play Store on your Mobile Device.
+- After that turn on Bluetooth of your smartphone or Android based mobile and scan for available Bluetooth devices.
+You will see the HC-05 device in your scanned list.
+The default name for this Bluetooth device is <b>“HC-05”</b> and the default pin code is either <b>“0000”</b> or <b>“1234”</b>.
+- Now open your serial Bluetooth terminal Android application and click on menu->devices.
+You will find the list of available nearby Bluetooth devices.
+- Select HC-05 and the serial Bluetooth terminal starts to pair with HC-05.
+It will ask for the pin code and enter the pin code mentioned above.
+- After pairing, it will show a successful connection message.
+- 1. Now Type 'T' and click on the send button to get the current temperature recorded by the device.
+  2. Type 'H' and click on the send button to get the current humidity recorded by the device.